piyushmali/Solidity-Learning/README.md

 1. Clone the repository: `git clone https://github.com/piyushmali/solidity-programs.git`
 2. Navigate to the program of your choice: `cd solidity-programs/program-name`
 3. Compile the Solidity code using a suitable compiler such as [Remix](https://remix.ethereum.org/).
-4. Deploy the smart contract to an Ethereum network of your choice (e.g., Ganache, Ropsten, Mainnet).
+4. Deploy the smart contract to an Ethereum network of your choice (e.g., Ganache, Sepolia, Mainnet).
 5. Interact with the deployed contract using a suitable Ethereum wallet or DApp browser.

 Feel free to customize the programs or use them as a reference for your own projects.
 Contributions are also welcome!